GLOBAL MARKETS-Stocks, dollar mostly flat on soft data, corporate outlooks | Headlines

 GLOBAL MARKETS-Stocks, dollar mostly flat on soft data, corporate outlooks

-The euro rose 0.15% to $1.0884, holding near a nine-month high supported by expectations the ECB can continue to raise rates to curb inflation, without worrying too much about damaging growth.
-"For the ECB, this should seal the deal for a 50-basis point hike next week," said ING economists in a note.
+U.S. stock indexes closed mixed and the dollar slid a bit on Tuesday after companies warned of a tough year ahead along with some profit beats, while data showed U.S. business activity contracted for a troubling seventh straight month in January.

-U.S. stock indexes were little changed, as was the dollar, on Tuesday after companies posted some profit beats but also warned of a tough year ahead, while data showed U.S. business activity contracted for a troubling seventh straight month in January.
+U.S. stock indexes closed mixed and the dollar slid a bit on Tuesday after companies warned of a tough year ahead along with some profit beats, while data showed U.S. business activity contracted for a troubling seventh straight month in January.
 S&P Global's Flash U.S. Composite Output Index last month rose to 46.6, below a reading of 50 where growth begins.
 Companies reported soft demand amid still high inflation that remains a headwind to customer spending, the report showed.

 Crude oil prices slipped on concerns about a global economic slowdown and an expected build in U.S. oil inventories.
 U.S. crude futures fell $1.49 to settle at $80.13 a barrel, while Brent settled down $2.06 at $86.13.